Hiring Seasonal Help for Your Restaurant

 - Respect employees' personal schedules.
 Whether it’s the summer months or the holiday season, it’s important to remember your seasonal staff is working at a time others may normally have off.
 They’ll want to enjoy the warm weather or seasonal activities as well, and you need to provide clear expectations about how many days or hours they can be expected to work.
 Letting employees know how many days on or off they’ll have each week as well as providing flexibility in their schedule can help seasonal employees better plan and enjoy their time off.

 Having too many employees on the clock during a slow day takes away from your restaurant’s profits and can hurt your bottom line.
-Because of this, seasonal hiring can be advantageous for business owners during busy seasons.
+Because of this, seasonal hiring can be advantageous for business owners during busy seasons and can help to prepare your restaurant for the holiday rush.
 By keeping your business well-staffed for the busy season, your staff can adjust quickly to workload fluctuations, respond effectively to increased customer demand, and ensure customers experience shorter wait times and faster service.